Anjali-Shalimar/Detecting-Sarcasm-in-News-Headlines/README.md

 ## **Storing the data files and reading the files**

 The data file has been stored in google drive.
-The same file has been invoked in the code ( under the sections **"Google drive mount"** and **"Data read-in"**).
+The same file has been invoked in the code ( under the sections **'Google drive mount'** and **'Data read-in'**).
 This is a great way to secure our data files.